Fingernails and the Classical Guitar

 - Do invest in a really good nail file.

 - Do invest in very fine abrasive paper like that sold by the Classical Guitar Store as nail paper.
-Wrapped over a nail file, it can polish the edges and under-edges of your nails.
+Wrapped over a nail file (business card, credit card), it can polish the edges and under-edges of your nails.
 A four-way nail buffer works well too.
 Buff only the edges and under-edges of nails.
 Buffing the tops on nails will thin them.